Did you know that in the United States, there are nearly as many people with college degrees as there are with criminal records?

 Okay—you’ve finished school, and you’re holding your diploma or degree excitedly.
 Now it’s time to put that education to use and get a job in the field you’ve studied so hard for.
 Here are some interview tips specifically for ex-convicts.
 Go get ‘em!

-- Answer questions directly; don’t go into too much detail—especially not during the first interview.
+- Answer questions directly; but don't over-explain—especially not during the first interview.
 If the employer voices some concerns, address them to the point and stay on topic.

 - Steer away from negative conversation, especially at the beginning and end of the interview.
 Remember, your first and last impressions are the most important.

 - Stay in the present, and use every opportunity to do so.
-Instead of focusing on the past, talk about what you’ve currently been doing and how you’re making it a point to live your life the best you can.
+Instead of focusing on past mistakes, discuss what you've been currently doing, why you're focusing on this specific career path, and how you've been bettering yourself overall.

-- Keep level eye contact, but not in a creepy way.
+- Maintain level-headed, normal, eye contact.
 That goes for everyone, ex-convicts or not.

 - Stand and sit tall and proud.
-You’ve come a long way; you should be so incredibly proud of yourself.
+You’ve come a long way; you should be incredibly proud of yourself.
 Whatever your conviction was, you are overcoming its negative impact, and that’s an amazing accomplishment.
+Be sure that you present yourself in a manner that reflects your personal growth.

 - Act natural.
 Showing signs of stress, while normal, can throw off an interview.

 - Practice your interview skills as often as possible.
-The more you practice, the more natural you’ll be.
+The more you practice, the more natural interviews can feel.
 And hey, interviews are hard for many people, so don’t stress over what you’re feeling.
+Instead, focus on your personal and professional strides.

 - Did you know your company is entitled to tax breaks through the Work Opportunity Tax Credit?
 Through hiring veterans and at-risk employees, it allows your company a tax break.
 Over $1 billion per year in tax credits are given.